tymyrddin/blue/source/docs/dev/devsecops/gcp/index.rst

 Keeping Google’s playground from turning into a Hackfest
 =======================================================================

-GCP is powerful, mysterious, and occasionally terrifying—like letting an AI run your infrastructure.
+GCP is powerful, mysterious, and occasionally terrifying, like letting an AI run your infrastructure.
 (Wait, that’s exactly what it is.)

 .. toctree::